VictorTellez/justice-league/README.md

 This is a proyect from git course!

-# This changes are new
+# This changes are new from local repository